ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ![Diagram](architecture.png)

 ### Prerequisites
-- Docker is installed on your local machine.
+- Docker is installed.
-- Java 17 is installed.
+- Java 17 is installed
-- Eclipse (optional) is installed, if you want to customize the application.
 - You have deployed Watson STT on a Kubernetes or OpenShift cluster.
+- You have a private container registry that the Kubernetes or OpenShift cluster can access.

 ### Get the sample code
 Clone the following GitHub repository.